 LAHC maintains the properties and DCJ Housing manage the tenancies in accordance with:

 - The terms of the residential tenancy agreement

-The tenant, FACS Housing and LAHC have rights and obligations under the Act and the residential tenancy agreement.
+The tenant, DCJ Housing and LAHC have rights and obligations under the Act and the residential tenancy agreement.

 Television antenna service - free to air

 LAHC are responsible for the installation and maintenance of the television antenna system to all properties owned by LAHC that have a common antenna.
 Generally, this relates to multi unit apartment buildings.
 For information about those multi unit apartments buildings not owned by LAHC, go to Television Antenna Service Policy Supplement – Free to air television antenna for multi unit apartment buildings.